bitsper2nd/scriptsite/README.md

 # scriptsite
-This is a repository that hosts [User Scripts for Bromite](https://github.com/bromite/bromite/wiki/UserScripts), an Android browser.
-They might also work on other mobile or desktop browsers, but I only use them on [Cromite](https://github.com/uazo/cromite).
+This is a repository that hosts [User Scripts](https://github.com/bromite/bromite/wiki/UserScripts).

 ### Scripts
 Here scripts are sorted by category.
 See below on how to install them into your browser.